Thousand-Dollar Paint Cans and Nonexistent Addresses

 But in practice, the auditors found, they played a much bigger and more nebulous role, helping their new clients do everything from creating offshore companies to filling out bank documents.

-Some of these contract workers worked on the same premises as company formation agents
+Some of these contract workers worked on the same premises as

 Company formation agents help customers register companies.
 They often do legitimate business, but can also attract criminals and those attempting to move money while hiding their tracks.